 Competencies assessed in a course as Pass (PA) will earn credit hours toward degree completion but will not be included in computing students’ grade point averages.
 Attempted competency demonstration assessed within a course as Fail (F) will not only be recorded as credit hours attempted but will also be included in computing the student’s grade point average.

 For SNL students, competencies awarded for Independent Learning Pursuits (ILPs) and courses in the Lifelong Learning Area do not count toward the university’s specification that only twenty credit hours may be earned through the PA/F grading option.
 All other courses do count toward the university limit of courses that can be taken PA/F.

 Independent Learning Pursuits

-An Independent Learning Pursuit or ILP is a submission of proof that the student has earned competence from college-level life experience.
-Students who have activated their Academic Committee can submit an ILP assessment form, along with appropriate evidence of competence, to their Faculty Mentor.
+An Independent Learning Pursuit (ILP) allows students to demonstrate evidence of a competency gained through college-level learning from life experience.
+Students who have activated their Academic Committees can submit an ILP assessment form, along with appropriate evidence of competency, to their Faculty Mentor.
 ILPs in the Focus Area are assessed by the Professional Advisor.
-An ILP is not a course and does not carry credit hours nor apply to financial aid.
 Students pay a non-refundable assessment fee ($150) for each ILP.

 A minimum of 25% of the School for New Learning undergraduate degree requirements must be earned through residential credit by taking courses at SNL (some programs may require more).
 A maximum of 75% of SNL undergraduate degree requirements may be met through transfer coursework, proficiencies, and ILPs.
 However, proficiencies and ILPs may not account for more than 25% of the total degree requirements.